Extremely Resistant to Colder Temperatures - Perfect for Northern Growing!

 CHICAGO FIG TREE CARE

 Chicago Hardy Fig care consists of growing your plant in full sun to partial shade in moist, well-draining soil.
 Keep well watered the first year of planting to establish a strong root system.
 The Chicago Cold Hardy Fig tree is drought tolerant once established.

 Grow this deciduous fig tree across the United States in USDA hardiness zones 5-10.
 It is cold hardy down to 10 degrees Fahrenheit and the roots are hardy down to even colder winters.
 An excellent choice for colder climates.

-This fast-growing tree can grow up to 10-15 feet tall and 9-12 feet wide when planted in the ground.
+This fast-growing fruit tree can grow up to 10-15 feet tall and 9-12 feet wide when planted in the ground.
 The Chicago fig grows well in containers as long as it is in full sun and in a pot with a drainage hole.
 Add loamy potting soil to your container and feed annually with a slow-release fertilizer.
 The perfect small tree for your patio!

 Check out our other popular fig varieties!

 Shop the Chicago Hardy Fig tree for sale.
 The most versatile fig plant!